NehpetsGP/website/content/_index.md

 +++
 date = '2025-11-10T18:57:09-05:00'
 draft = true
-title = ''
+title = 'About'
 +++

 ___

 Media Research Director with 12+ years experience in multicultural market analytics and insights.

-On this website you will find a mixture of weekend projects, topics of interest, and resources I've found helpful.
+On this website you will find my CV in addition to a collection of helpful resources, weekend projects, and topics of interest.

-Connect with me via email.

-[!Note]
-> blockquote
-## headertest
+Navigate from the top right or take a look at recent posts below.
+Have a good day!

+___